Speed Up Your Website and Applications: How to Improve the Page Load Speed of Your Website and Applications

 Existing Platforms - Open-Source Hosting

 Slow page load speed could also be a direct correlation with the platform you're using.
-The number of plugins required just to make these sites function is astronomical.
-Major open-source power players like Magento, WordPress, WooCommerce, and Drupal often use templates with lots of redundant code.
-On top of that, they require 20+ plugins to function the way you need them.
+The number of plugins required to make these sites function is astronomical.
+Major open-source power players like Magento, WordPress, WooCommerce, and Drupal often use templates with redundant code.
+On top of that, they require 20+ plugins to function the way you need them to.
 It's up to you to keep the plugin relevant, usable, and secure.
 Issues associated with plugins often include the site falling over, and plugins are a significant opportunity for hackers.
 In addition, open-source hosting is left to the client or developer.
 A CDN must be sourced and implemented, while security practices must be implemented and maintained.

 A lot goes into a website.
 Paying closer attention to the following areas can help increase website speed and performance.